 Military Academy Nominations - FAQ

-The application period for qualified students in Pennsylvania’s 17th District who seek a nomination to one of the United States Service Academies from Congressman Conor Lamb (PA-17) closed on Saturday, October 31, 2020.
+The application period for qualified students in Pennsylvania’s 17th District who seek a nomination to one of the United States Service Academies from Congressman Conor Lamb (PA-17) will open on Monday, August 2, 2021.

-We encourage all students seeking a Military Academy nomination in 2021 to check back to this page next spring, and we encourage you to review the frequently asked questions below regarding the application process.
+We encourage all students seeking a Military Academy nomination in 2021 to review the frequently asked questions below regarding the application process.

 What is a nomination?